CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

 Most US homes have individual circuit breakers at 15-20 A and a main circuit breaker of 100-200 A. Large electrical appliances such as stoves, dryers, and water heaters typically have 30 A breakers on separate circuits.

 We can use 110V AC RMS and 15A max as an upper bound for peak power on a standard home circuit.
 110 V * 15 A = 1.65 kW.
+Impulse Labs' website mentioned installation can be done without an electrician, so we can assume appliances must be charged at <1.65 kW.

 If a given electrical appliance has a peak power output of >1.65 kW, the only option is to either use a battery or a legacy energy source (eg. nat gas).
 If peak power output is reasonably less than 1.65kW, a wall outlet can be used directly.

 This gives us a few traits for an appliance to be a good candidate for the Impulse Labs battery strategy:
  - Peak power output of >1.65 kW
- - Low usage factor (eg. ~1% for a stove)
+ - Low usage factor (eg. stove, microwave, etc.)
  - Suitable for an electrical energy source (eg. induction stove vs. gas)

 To determine if an appliance is suitable, we need to know the following: